Online Course Review - Udemy vs. Coursera.org

 Interested in taking online courses?
-2 popular sites are Udemy and Lynda.
+2 popular sites are Udemy and Coursera.
 You'll be pleased to find excellent courses at each site.
 But do you know which courses are best to take at each of them?
-Let's talk about both Udemy and Lynda and how you can make the most of learning at these sites.
+Let's talk about both Udemy and Coursera and how you can make the most of learning at these sites.

 Review their top Services, Features and Pricing!